 Category Archives: Carnation

-TWO NEW PERFUMES BY CARON: PIU BELLODGIA + MY YLANG (2013)
+PIU BELLODGIA + MY YLANG by CARON (2013)

 Image

 You cannot envy Richard Fraysse, head perfumer at Caron.
-Much maligned by perfume lovers for his reformulations of the Caron classics (whether in an attempt to bring them into line with modern sensibilities, to match IFRA regulations, or to bring the price of the formulas down for the pleasure of his accountants I couldn’t say), but in any case his strikes me as something of a lose-lose situation.
+Much maligned by perfume lovers for his reformulations of the Caron classics (whether in an attempt to bring them into line with modern sensibilities, to match IFRA regulations, or to bring the price of the formulas down for the pleasure of his accountants I couldn’t say), but in any case his strikes me as being something of a lose-lose situation.
 Caron is in a funny position: revered, adored, yet with little consistency.
 The new perfumes are rightfully scorned (Yuzu Man?
 Miss Caron?
 I think not…), and when the perfumes you think you are buying are not what you hoped they would be, you know that with Caron, every perfume is something of a precarious risk.

-Though I often think the rumours of total and disastrous reformulation are exaggerated, I have myself owned and been highly disappointed by certain contemporary versions of classic ‘Carons’ (Poivre, Nocturnes), then, conversely, found myself ogling at the urn perfumes in Fortnum & Mason, finding many of them strange, glorious and in perfectly good condition.
+Though I often think the rumours of total and disastrous reformulation are exaggerated, I have myself owned and been highly disappointed by certain contemporary versions of classic ‘Carons’ (Poivre, Nocturnes), then, conversely, found myself ogling at, and spraying on, the urn perfumes in Fortnum & Mason, finding many of them strange, glorious and in perfectly good condition.
 That name, ‘Caron’, still has so much cachet and appeal for me, and I can’t help hoping against hope that Mr Fraysse will, one day, somehow again deliver the goods.

-Bellodgia, the legendary perfume Caron originally released in 1927, was/is a spicy, musky, creamy and very emotional oeillet soliflore that enfolded clove and cinnamon-embalmed carnation petals in a quilt of roses, jasmine and musks, and it is yet another well-loved classic from the house that I have in the original perfume extract.
+Bellodgia, the legendary perfume Caron originally released in 1927, was/is a spicy, musky, creamy and very emotional oeillet soliflore that enfolded cloves and thick, cinnamon-embalmed carnation petals in quilts of roses, jasmine and musks, and it is yet another well-loved classic from the house that I have in the original perfume extract.
 She is, to me, the Grand Duchess of carnations, this Bellodgia: vulnerably bosomed, sensitive, and hopelessly, almost embarrassingly, romantic.
 But she is also rather old-fashioned, and Più Bellodgia ( a play on the Italian words più bello, meaning ‘more beautiful’), is a decent attempt to bring the carnationy rose template back to the modern palate.

 Like Serge Lutens’ unpopular Vitriol D’Oeillet, which it resembles in some ways, Più Bellodgia is boldly enlivened and refreshed with the rosey, pink-peppered top notes we have come to anticipate in many contemporary feminines, and this stage of the fragrance, I have to say, is my least favourite.
 However, the more sprightly headrush of the top notes lead the perfume into more zested territory that does, basically, work: Più Bellodgia has more spine than its osteoporotic predecessor (the original Bellodgia was always so cushioned I thought), so this is not, necessarily, a bad thing.

-The good news for Bellodgia lovers is that the original formula has not been eviscerated: the essential structure of carnation, clove, cinnamon, rose/jasmine and cedarwood/musk is intact, the spices just that little bit spicier, the aura brighter but essentially unchanged.
+The good news for Bellodgia lovers is that the original formula has not been eviscerated: the essential structure of carnation, clove, cinnamon, rose/jasmine and cedar wood musk is intact, the spices just that little bit spicier, the aura brighter but essentially unchanged.
 She may not be more beautiful, but the Grand Duchess’ great niece is still vivacious and alive, inclined towards the classically Parisian, and she has certainly not disgraced her family.

 *